fal-ai/dbt-fal/docsite/docs/Docs/feature-store.md

 ---
-sidebar_position: 6
+sidebar_position: 7
 ---

-# Building a feature store in dbt
+# dbt feature store

 A feature store is data system that facilitates managing the data transformations centrally for predictive analysis and ML models in production.